Toash/COOL-code-generator/README.md

 known bugs:

-chaining concat segfaults (not 16 byte aligned before clib function calls)
+chaining concat segfaults (not 16 byte aligned before clib function calls), the reference   compiler does this as well :/

-arith.cl segfaults  on x86
+segfault on cells.cl

 Change later:

-Not computing temporaries yet. just using a constant :)

 Right now emitting all of the method implementations, from parent the children.
 For example out_int is being emitted for Main if it inherits it.
 Should just emit direct implementations.